Our Name

 We recognize the importance of Indigenous culture and values, building relationships and establishing partnerships.
 We help bridge the gaps between industry, government, and Indigenous communities by bringing Indigenous knowledge and western science together in the work we provide.

-Environmental Assessments and Audits
+Environmental Assessments & Audits

 Environmental Impact Assessments